 The summer before my daughter’s freshman year of high school included one rigorous shopping trip for clothes and school supplies.
 It was all fairly routine until we found ourselves in the shoe section of a favorite store…

 I saw these shoes, and I’ll admit to you there was only a hint of attraction when I picked them up to show my daughter; it was her reaction to them that made the sale.

 It was something like, “NO WAY!
 Don’t even think about buying those, Mom.”

 The word hideous was used, and I remember a comment about “not being seen in public” with me before she put up her hand, turned on her heel, and walked away.

 How could I resist?
 Of course I bought them!

 These shoes have stirred up emotions and sparked lively conversations over the years.
-One friend wrote a sappy poem about them while another conspired with my daughter to make them “disappear” while I was on a trip out of town.
-Even when they are tucked safely away in my closet, threats of a one-way trip to Goodwill have been made by both family and friends.
+One friend wrote a sappy poem about them while another conspired with my daughter to make them “disappear” while I was out of town.
+Even when they are tucked safely away in my closet, threats of a one-way trip to Goodwill have been made.

 I’ve also found I can’t blend in with a crowd while these beauties are on my feet.
 They make a statement when I wear them, in a language all their own; not altogether unlike what happened in Jerusalem, at Pentecost (Acts ch.
 2).